 Average Weather in St. John's Canada

-In St. John's, the temperature typically varies from 18°F to 69°F over the course of the year, and is rarely below 7°F or above 78°F.
+In St. John's, the summers are short and comfortable; the winters are long, freezing, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 18°F to 69°F and is rarely below 7°F or above 78°F.

 Average High and Low Temperature